BarclayII/hart-pytorch/README.md

 You will have `KTHBoundingBoxInfo.txt` and a directory called `frames` in the same place as the source code files.

+I split the dataset into 1793, 300, 294 sequences for training, validation and test respectively.

 Depending on whether you are enabling L2 regularization, you may need to apply a patch (see [below](#norm-patch)), unless you are running a bleeding-edge version or release version later than 0.2.0-post3.
 If you do, make sure that the patching succeeded.